WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 A try-catch block contains zero or more `catch` blocks and zero or one `catch_all` block.
 All `catch` blocks must precede the `catch_all` block, if any.
-The `catch`/`catch_all` instructions (within the try construct) are called the _catching_ instructions.
+The `catch`/`catch_all` clauses (within the try construct) are called the _catching_ clauses.
 There may not be any `catch` or `catch_all` blocks after a `try`, in which case the `try` block does not catch any exceptions.

 The _body_ of the try block is the list of instructions before the first catching instruction.
-The _body_ of each catch block is the sequence of instructions following the corresponding catching instruction before the next catching instruction (or the `end` instruction if it is the last catching block).
+The _body_ of each catch block is the sequence of instructions following the corresponding catching instruction before the next catching clause (or the `end` instruction if it is the last catching block).

-The `catch` instruction has an exception tag associated with it.
+The `catch` clause has an exception tag associated with it.
 The tag identifies what exceptions it can catch.
 That is, any exception created with the corresponding exception tag.
-Catch blocks that begin with a `catch` instruction are considered _tagged_ catch blocks.
+Catch blocks in a `catch` clause are considered _tagged_ catch blocks.

-The last catching instruction of a try-catch block can be the `catch_all` instruction.
-If it begins with the `catch_all` instruction, it defines the _default_ catch block.
+The last catching clause of a try-catch block can be the `catch_all` clause.
+If present, it defines the
+_default_ catch block.
 The default catch block has no tag index, and is used to catch all exceptions not caught by any of the tagged catch blocks.
 The term 'catch block' refers to both `catch` and `catch_all` blocks.